 There are many different repayment options available, one being an Income-Driven Repayment Plan which is great because it can cap off your monthly payment to a certain percentage of your annual income.
 There may also be forgiveness plans that come available after 10 years of repaying your student loans.

 Private loans work a bit different because they aren't eligible for deferments or forgiveness programs.
 But the lender may offer a deal that will require you to only make interest-only payments for a specific time frame.

 Use a student loan calculator to estimate your monthly loan payment.

 5.Refinance your student loan

 Refinancing your student loans can give creditors an opportunity to lower your interest rate and repayment terms.
 Depending on the interest rate and the number of years it will take to pay off your new loan, refinancing can reduce your monthly payment, your total interest paid, or both.

 Missing or neglecting your student loan can turn into a lifetime of consequences, it can lead to delinquency and default.
 For federal loans, default comes into play after nine months of not paying.

 When you default:

 If you can afford to pay more than your monthly payment, then do it without thinking twice.
 This will lower the amount of interest that you have to pay over the entire life of the loan.
-One thing to remember if you’re paying more monthly, make sure you specify that the extra amount is going towards the principle and not the interest amount.
+One thing to remember: if you’re paying more monthly, make sure you specify that the extra amount is going toward the principle and not the interest amount.

 There are many programs offered to those who work in a certain field of work that will forgive all or some of your federal student loans.